aichatcoder/aichatcoder/README.md

 This starts the agent, which will connect to the web UI and prepare to generate prompts and apply changes.

 ## Status
-This is a mockup version (0.0.1) of the AiChatCoder Agent.
+This is a mockup version of the AiChatCoder Agent.
-The current version provides a basic CLI for initializing and running the agent.

 Future versions will include:

 - Full integration with the web UI at aichatcoder.com.